Quality powder coating to meet all requirements

 We provide high quality powder coating services that meet our customers’ quality, delivery and turnaround requirements.
-From short run to mass production volumes we have the capacity to meet your demands and the spread of our UK facilities mean we always have a site near you.
+From short run to mass production volumes, we have the capacity to meet your demands.
+And with facilities spread across the UK, we always have a site near you.

 Trusted by leading suppliers, precision engineers and OEMs in the automotive, oil and gas, medical and aerospace sectors, we provide outstanding technical support, turnaround times and delivery reliability for anything from high performance brake calipers to medical devices.

-Whether you are looking for multiple colours, a high quality finish, durability or corrosion protection, contact us now to discuss your requirements.
+So whether you are looking for multiple colours, a high quality finish, durability or corrosion protection, we’re one of the top powder coating companies in the UK when it comes to quality and service.
+Contact us now to discuss your requirements.

 Powder coating systems are extremely cost efficient.
 They rely on an electrical charge in both the work-piece and the paint material to ensure uniform deposition and minimal overspray and material losses, prior to heat curing.
 Powder coating offers durability and good corrosion resistance with exceptional levels of appearance and finish.
 The main difference between a conventional liquid paint and a powder coating is that the powder coating does not require a solvent to keep the binder and filler parts in a liquid suspension form.